akauppi/firebase-jest-testing/README.md

 You *don't* need a Firebase project for running this code.
 In fact, it's best to make sure you don't have one active:

 ```
-$ firebase use --clear
+$ firebase use
-Cleared active project.
+No project is currently active.

 Run firebase use --add to define a new project alias.
 ```

->*The library is developed with `firebase-tools` 8.10.0, on Node 14.8.0 and macOS 10.15.6.*

 ## Getting started